suraj7026/MailFilterApp/README.md

 * **`get_body()`:** Decodes and extracts the textual content of the email's body.
 * **`create_task()`:** Handles authentication and authorization for the Google Tasks API and creates a new task in a specified task list.

+## Additional Notes

+* Ensure you replace the placeholder sender email address and keywords within the `fetch_emails()` function to customize it for your use case.
+* You may need to modify the task list ID in the `create_task()` function.

+## Potential Improvements

+* **Error Handling:** Implement more advanced error handling to make the script more robust.
+* **Command-line Interface:** Add a command-line interface (CLI) for flexibility in providing senders, keywords, and task list IDs.
+* **Regular Expressions:** Use regular expressions (regex) for more powerful pattern matching and filtering.

 ## Run the script:
    ```bash